Department of Communication, Performing Arts and Foreign Language

 Welcome to the Department of Communication’s website at Dalton State College.

-As you investigate the Department of Communication’s pages, you will see that we include a wide variety of disciplines and degree programs: communication, foreign language, music, theatre, art, film, and interdisciplinary studies.
+As you click through the Department of Communication’s pages, you will see that we include a wide variety of disciplines and degree programs.
 You will also find that we have an excellent and award-winning faculty with vast experience in teaching; theatrical, film, and musical performance and direction; broadcasting; and industry.
 They are also accomplished as scholars in foreign language, media studies, public speaking, intercultural communication, humor, music, college teaching and learning, and interpersonal communication.
 Best of all, they are committed instructors who bring a passion for their subject matter to students in and out of the classroom.
 Our faculty members lead many initiatives on campus and are recipients of every major faculty award at Dalton State.

 We also lead the Bachelor of Arts in Interdisciplinary Studies, which allows students to develop a liberal arts program that utilizes former and future credits to fit their career and educational goals.
 If you are an adult learner with past college credit, the B.A. in Interdisciplinary Studies might be an excellent way for you to complete your degree and move on in your education and work.